aditzz073/Trash-view-on-maps/README.md

 1. The game fetches 10 random valid Street View locations using Google Maps and Street View APIs.
 2. Players view the locations and decide if trash is visible by clicking **Yes** or **No**.
 3. A score is tracked across 10 rounds.
-4. At the end, the game displays the player’s score along with an awareness-raising YouTube video.
+4. At the end, the game displays the player’s score along with our [YouTube video](https://www.youtube.com/watch?v=N-PI1VquHDs), raising awareness for a demand on Cleaner Cities.

 ---